 This opportunity further increases the potential of digital therapeutics.

-These innovative and evidence-based therapeutic solutions are getting attention, so I hope they’ll be able to honor their promises and I’m eager to see DTx really improve our lives.
+These innovative and evidence-based therapeutic solutions are getting attention and started receiving the firsts regulatory approvals and reimbursements.
+I hope a lot of these companies will be able to honor their promises and I’m eager to see DTx transform healthcare and really improve our lives.

 - Quinn CC, Clough SS, Minor JM et al. WellDoc mobile diabetes management randomized controlled trial: change in clinical and behavioral outcomes and patient and physician satisfaction.
 Diabetes Technol Ther.
 2008;10(3):160-168.